oxc-project/javascript-parser-in-rust/docs/ast.md

 - A minifier (e.g. terser) transforms the AST
 - A bundler connects all import and export statements between ASTs from different files

-In this chapter, we will make a high dive so we can have some ASTs to use.
+In this chapter, let's construct a JavaScript AST by using Rust structs and enums.

 ## Getting familiar with the AST